(Optimization Interactive Tools for Robust Design)

 Read more

-COOL-IT Project (Energy optimization for datacenters)
+(Energy optimization for datacenters)

 The COOL-IT project is working to minimize the total energy required to run a computer infrastructure.
 It is made up of three main components, whose complementarity and synergies will help to optimize overall energy consumption by computing centers.